-So let’s start at the beginning.
-In my time in FP&A when I supported the team, I had learned the basics of the function and business units or brands.
-I knew where and what expenses they had and I worked with executives to make budget decisions.
+Let’s start at the beginning when I was in Finance (FP&A).
+I had learned the basics of business units or brands.
+I knew where and what expenses they had, and I worked with executives to make budget decisions.
 But the majority of time was spent fixing things after the fact.
 And there is no influencing the numbers, not unless you are the CEO.
 That’s why sourcing is different.

 So here are three of my favorite things – Not on Oprah’s list.
 And despite that fact the things that have helped make a difference in my dealings with Commercial teams.
 They may seem simple, but they can have a huge impact.
-And hopefully they can help you navigate around the Loony Bin with me and some of our other colleagues.
+And hopefully, they can help you navigate around the Loony Bin with me and some of our other colleagues.

-Always show up to meetings – IN PERSON!
+Always show up to meetings – in PERSON!

 Does it seem basic?
-Well it is, but don’t be shocked when it works.
+Well, it is, but don’t be shocked when it works.
 The fact remains in 2018 we have too much technology.
 Most people would rather dial into a Webex/Skype meeting then show up in person.
-I recently hosted a supplier day and half the attendees didn’t walk over to meet the people who had flew in from Europe or across the US to present to them.
+I recently hosted a supplier day and half the attendees didn’t walk over to meet the people who had flown in from Europe or across the US to present to them.
 And this was was maybe 30-45 second walk from their building.

 Since Marketing is creating their strategies for them to execute, they know it works too.
 It’s a lot harder to make a sale over the phone or email.
-The goal is always to speak to with staff, in person.
+The goal is always to speak to staff, in person.
 But let’s put aside the technology and ask the question again – why?

 Or in my case, when they say “thanks, but no thanks and why don’t you go talk to my colleagues instead – here’s their office.”
 Despite their reluctance to work with me, I found new business partners who needed my help – so I chalked it up to a win.

-Don’t be a Bull in a China Shop…
+Don’t be a bull in a china shop

 Do you remember when McMurphy tried to get people to vote to change the schedule to watch the World Series?
 He got Chief to throw up the final swing vote to make it 10-8.
 But it was too late.
 He protested to Nurse Ratched, she reminded him that the vote was 9-9 when the meeting had ended.
-So what did he do?
+What did he do?
 He yelled and screamed and demanded the nurse turn on the TV – RIGHT NOW!
 Did it work?
 Of course not.

 In any type of organization, demanding something from the person in power typically doesn’t work.
 And I haven’t met someone yet who likes being told what to do at work or to be made to feel like they are six years old.

-But unfortunately, it was easy for me at in my first position at Amgen just to not approve a PO and say no – that’s not how the process worked, the meeting was over and you’re too late.
+But unfortunately, it was easy for me in my first position at Amgen just to not approve a PO and say no – that’s not how the process worked, the meeting was over and you’re too late.
 I have the power!
 He-man jokes aside, it sure didn’t help me gain their support for future work.
 And it especially didn’t persuade them to help support my Category Plan.
-It only made things worse, and I was the one who ended up getting yelled and screamed at.
+It only made things worse, and I was the one who ended up getting yelled at and screamed at.

 But things changed when I left Amgen.
-During my tenure at Gilead and now at BioMarin, business partners aren’t forced to work with you and you have zero power.
+During my tenure at Gilead and current position, business partners aren’t forced to work with you, and you have zero power.
 Which makes not trying to bully someone even that more important.
-So what’s a girl to do if she can’t be She Ra the princess of power?
+So, what’s a girl to do if she can’t be She Ra the princess of power?

 - Take on ANY project.
 If someone asks for help or support do it.
 Prove yourself and let your work speak for itself.